grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/30 xk6-browser.md

 If you're more adventurous or want to get the latest changes of the xk6-browser extension, you can also build a binary from source.

-To build a binary with the extension, first, ensure you have installed [Go](https://golang.org/doc/install) and [Git](https://git-scm.com/).
-Then run the following commands in a terminal:
+To build a binary with the extension:
+1. Ensure you have [Go](https://golang.org/doc/install) and [Git](https://git-scm.com/) installed.
+2. Run the following commands in a terminal:

 ```bash
 # Install xk6